Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 73% good reasons to worry about Zoom bugs.

 If the Zoom interpretation feature was fixed, what would it look like?
-Probably a lot like the kludge or workaround many interpreters currently use: some dedicated third-party communication channel that somehow reproduces the good old translation booth.
+Probably a lot like the kludge or workaround many interpreters currently use: some dedicated third-party communication channel that attempts to reproduce the good old translation booth.
 When physically sitting together, the Interpreter-Working and the Interpreter-Watching can hear and see each other, so turn-switching is very natural.
 The Interpreter-Watching can check the elapsed time, and when his turn comes up, he just puts his finger above the button on the translation console that decides which microphone is active (i.e. it turns off the microphone of the Interpreter-Working, and turns on the microphone of the Interpreter-Watching).
-With peripheral vision, the Interpreter-Working sees this out of the corner of his eye, so he finishes his sentence and just waves his hand or something, giving the signal to the Interpreter-Watching to push the button and start working.
+With peripheral vision, the Interpreter-Working sees this out of the corner of his eye, so he choses some appropriate moment (like when the speaker mercifully takes a breath of air) and just waves his hand or something, giving the signal to the Interpreter-Watching to push the button and start working.

 There are many ways to do this, for example (blurbs from Wikipedia):